leits/MeetingBar/README.md

 **MeetingBar** is a menu bar app for your calendar meetings (macOS 10.15+).

-Integrated with Google Meet and Zoom so you can quickly join meetings from event or create ad hoc meeting.
+Integrated with 20+ meeting services so you can quickly join meetings from event or create ad hoc meeting.

 <img src="https://github.com/leits/MeetingBar/blob/master/screenshot.png" width="700">